cmehay/pyentrypoint/README.md

 # This entry list commands handled by entrypoint.
 # If you run the container with a command not in this list,
 # pyentrypoint will run the command directly without any action
-# If this option and `command` are not set, all commands will be handled.
+# If this setting and `command` are not set, all commands will be handled.
 # Support wildcard
 commands:
     - git